Ignatius J. Galantin: World War II

 In August 1942 he assumed command of the USS R-11 (SS-88).
 Thereafter, in June 1943 he joined USS Sculpin (SS-191) as Prospective Commanding Officer and participated in one war patrol in the Pacific area.
 From August 1943 until December 1944 he was in command of USS Halibut (SS-232), which was awarded the Navy Unit Commendation for her tenth war patrol.
 He took part in the Battle of Leyte Gulf as Commanding Officer of Halibut, and sank a large Japanese warship off Cape Engamo, P.I.
 He was personally awarded the Navy Cross, the Silver Star and two Gold Stars in lieu of the second and third Silver Star Medal.

 Halibut was so severely damaged by Japanese depth charges in November 1944 that she was not worth repairing and was decommissioned and later scrapped.
-Leaving Halibut, in January and February 1945 Galantin served as operations and gunnery officer on the Staff of Commander Submarine Squadron Ten, then flew over "the Hump" to Chungking, China for three months’ duty as Submarine Liaison Officer to the Chief of the Naval Group.
+Leaving Halibut, in January and February 1945 Galantin served as operations and gunnery officer on the Staff of Commander Submarine Squadron Ten, then flew over "the Hump" to Chongqing, China for three months’ duty as Submarine Liaison Officer to the Chief of the Naval Group.
 During the period June to November 1945, he served as operations and gunnery officer on the Staff of Commander Submarine Task Group, Saipan.